Lotemp/SarcasmSIGN/README.md

 ## Overview

 This repository contains the Sarcasm SIGN dataset, a parallel corpus of sarcastic tweets and their non-sarcastic interpretations, as created by human experts.
 This corpus was created as part of our paper *Sarcasm SIGN: Interpreting Sarcasm with Sentiment Based
 Monolingual Machine Translation* which will be presented in ACL 2017.
-The repository contains two folders: "corpus" which contains the Sarcasm SIGN dataset (described in the ACL paper) and "preprocess" which contains code for preprocessing the data and preparing it for a MT system (see ReadMe in preprocess folder).
+The repository contains two folders: "corpus" which contains the Sarcasm SIGN dataset (described in the ACL paper) as well as the instructions for our human experts; and "preprocess" which contains code for preprocessing the data and preparing it for a MT system (see ReadMe in preprocess folder).

-data from our pilot study (described in the LAW paper).
-See the readme files in the respective folders %for more detailed information regarding the data format.
+## Characteristics

-Characteristics
+The Sarcasm SIGN dataset is comprised of 3000 sarcastic tweets (tweets marked with *#sarcasm*), which are written in English, are not retweets, and do not contain URLs or images.
+The average sarcastic tweet length is 13.87 words, average interpretation length is 12.10 words and the vocabulary size is 8788 unique words.
+Each sarcastic tweet has five different non sarcastic interpretation.
+Following are two examples from our dataset:

-EmoBank comprises 10k sentences balancing multiple genres.
+sentences balancing multiple genres.
 It is special for having two kinds of double annotations: Each sentence was annotated according to both the emotion which is expressed by the writer, and the emotion which is perceived by the readers.
 Also, a subset of the corpus have been previously annotated according to Ekmans 6 Basic Emotions (Strapparava and Mihalcea, 2007) so that mappings between both representation formats become possible.

 Attribution of Raw Data